 In my doctoral research, I found that the intertidal whelk snail, Nucella ostrina, moderates its exposure to high temperatures (thermoregulates) by feeding on reliably cool days of the two-week tidal cycle.
 I tested the effect of temperature on feeding preference behavior in experimentally created habitats in the field, used radio frequency identification (RFID) tags to track snail movements in their natural habitat, estimated snail body temperatures in microhabitats using physical thermal models, and assessed thermal performance as recovery time after stress.

-Key collaborators: Emily Carrington, Sarah Gilman, Michael “Moose” O’Donnell
+Key collaborators: Emily Carrington (UW), Sarah Gilman (Claremont Colleges), Michael “Moose” O’Donnell (UC Berkeley)

 Mussel fall-off in a changing ocean climate

 Marine mussels are important habitat-forming foundation species on rocky shores and important source of food and revenue for the people of Washington state.
 Increased temperatures and decreased pH associated with climate change have been found to decrease the strength of mussel attachment (Laura Newcomb dissertation 2015), which could lead to high levels of fall-off on shorelines and at mussel farms.
 (Sci comm video of our work by Abby Lunstrum.)
 Our team tracked mussel attachment strength and health/condition as well as physical and chemical water properties for 3 years at two WA shellfish farms.
 We are working to correlate environmental variables to seasonal and sudden fall-off events.